Do Starbucks Refreshers Have Caffeine? What You Need to Know

 RELATED:

-The canned Starbucks refreshers contain the most caffeine, at 50 mg per 12 fluid ounces.
+The exception is the canned Starbucks refreshers, which contain the highest caffeine concentration, at 50 mg per 12 fluid ounces.
 However, these are only available in 12 oz sizes.

 Unfortunately, none.
 All Starbucks refreshers have caffeine.